oftc/oftc-web/staff.md

 of [Software in the Public Interest's](http://www.spi-inc.org/) Board of Directors.

-When connected to our IRC network, staff are identifyable by their hostmasks:
+When connected to our IRC network, staff are identifiable by their hostmasks:
 `<staffmember>.<role>.oftc.net`.
 Users may also request a cloaked hostmask,for information see [UserCloaks](/UserCloaks).